thegenemyers/DEXTRACTOR/README.md

 The dextract'or takes the .bax.h5 files produced for a given SMRT cell as input and:

-a. if the -o option is set, then the information needed for Quiver is extracted and put in a file named \<path\>.quiva.
+1. if the -o option is set, then the information needed for Quiver is extracted and put in a file named \<path\>.quiva.
 If the -q option is not set, then the sequence of each read is placed in a file named \<path\>.fasta, otherwise a .fastq file of the sequence and the imputed "quality values" for each base in